day8/re-frame/docs/WIP/CodeWalkthrough.md

 want to put a sensible value into `app-db`.

-So a `(dispatch [:initialize])` will happen early in the apps life (more on this later), and we need to write an `event handler` for it.
+So a `(dispatch [:initialize])` will happen early in the apps life (more on this below), and we need to write an `event handler` for it.

-Now this event handler is slightly unusual because it doesn't much care what the original `db` was, it just wants to plonk in a new complete value.
+Now this event handler is slightly unusual because it doesn't much care what the value in `db` - it just wants to plonk in a new complete value.

 Like this: